temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal batch: Manage Batch Jobs

-A batch job will execute a single command affecting multiple Workflow Executions in tandem.
-These commands include:
+A batch job executes a single command affecting multiple Workflow Executions in tandem.
+Available commands:

 * Cancel: Cancel the Workflow Executions specified by the List Filter.
 * Signal: Signal the Workflow Executions specified by the List Filter.
 * Terminate: Terminates the Workflow Executions specified by the List Filter.

-You specify which Workflow Executions to include and the kind of batch job to apply.
+You select the Workflow Executions to include and the kind of batch job to apply.
 For example, cancel all the running 'YourWorkflow' Workflows:

 ```